aurae-runtime/architecture/accepted/010-database.md

 ### Notes

- - The ORM layer is a low oriority decision, that if implemented correctly should be relatively trivial to change.
+ - The ORM layer is a low priority decision, that if implemented correctly should be relatively trivial to change.
  - The SQLite decision is a higher stakes decision, which is still relatively low-risk as it can be moved to another SQL compatible backend in the future.
  - The schema will need to be maintained in API alongside the protobuf definitions.
 Ideally we can come up with a way of cleanly mapping these without risk.